How Does Payment Processing Work? 2023 Small Business Guide

 Dealing With Chargebacks

-Chargebacks happen when a customer questions a transaction and asks their bank or credit card to reverse it.
+Chargebacks happen when a customer questions a card transaction and asks their bank or credit card to reverse it.
 Sometimes, the customer has buyer’s remorse, dislikes the product, or does not recognize the purchase.
 Other times, it’s because someone stole their card or payment information and made an unauthorized purchase.

-How Payment Processing Works Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs)

 Online payment processing works almost exactly the same as in-person payment processing, just with a few additional layers.
 Online payment processing requires a payment gateway that acts as the intermediary between your website and payment processor that collects and tokenizes payment information for security.
 Most online payment processors have gateway functionality built-in, so in most cases, there is no need for a separate gateway.